-Indirect: all students will receive an anonymous survey upon their completion of the program, asking them to rate their courses and the program as a whole on what they have learned, as well as their overall satisfaction.
+Indirect: All students will receive an anonymous survey upon their completion of the program, asking them to rate their courses and the program as a whole on what they have learned, as well as their overall satisfaction.
+They will also complete individual course evaluations at the end of each semester.